Integrating by parts at finite density: One-loop integrals: new strategy in action

 \section{One-loop integrals: new strategy in action}

-Next, we take a closer look at explicit IBP calculations at the one-loop level, where we first return to the well-known integral~\eqref{eq:I:1l}.
+Having laid out our general strategy above, we will now take a closer look at explicit IBP calculations at the one-loop level, where we first return to the well-known integral~\eqref{eq:I:1l} \noveltext{with $s=0$ (for $s \in \mathbb{N}$, see eq.~\eqref{eq:I:alpha:s})}.
 It was shown in~\cite{Gorda:2022yex} that in the limit $T\to 0$ and for any $\alpha\in \mathbb{R}$, the integral takes the form